List on Bids44 →

 Essential Checks

-- Check for oil leaks — Inspect around the engine block, fork seals, and under the bike for any signs of oil drips or residue.
+3. Check for oil leaks — Look around the engine block, fork seals, and under the bike for any signs of fresh or dried oil leaks.

-- Check tyre condition — Look for adequate tread depth, cracks on the sidewalls, and uneven wear.
-Worn tyres need replacement (₹4,500-₹7,000 for a pair).
+6. Check tyre condition — Inspect tread depth, look for cracks on the sidewalls, and check the manufacturing date.
+Worn or old tyres need replacement (₹4,500-7,500 for a pair).

-- Check exhaust smoke — After starting, observe the exhaust.
-White smoke can indicate a head gasket issue, blue smoke means oil burning, and black smoke suggests a rich fuel mixture.
+8. Check exhaust smoke — After starting, observe the exhaust.
+White smoke can mean a head gasket issue, blue smoke indicates oil burning, and black smoke suggests a rich mixture.

-- Ride for 15+ minutes — Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs without proportional speed increase), and handling stability.
+9. Ride for 15+ minutes — Pay attention to vibrations, smooth gear shifts, clutch engagement (no slip), and overall handling.
+Listen for unusual noises.

-- Check frame for bends or welding marks — Inspect the frame carefully, especially near the steering head and swingarm pivots, for any signs of repairs or bends, which indicate accident damage.
+11. Check frame for bends or welding marks — Inspect the main frame for any signs of repair, bends, or mismatched paint, which indicate a past accident.

 Insider Checks

-THE STEERING HEAD BEARING TEST.
-Stand in front of the bike, grab both handlebar ends firmly, and rock the front wheel forward and backward (don’t try side-to-side).
-You’re listening and feeling for any “clunk” or “notch” sensation.
-If you feel it, the steering head bearings are worn.
-This can cause dangerous wobble at higher speeds and makes handling imprecise.
-Repair costs ₹1,500-₹3,500.
+THE STEERING HEAD BEARING TEST (Handling & Stability) Stand in front of the bike, hold both handlebar ends firmly, and rock the front wheel gently forward and backward (don’t twist side-to-side).
+You’re looking for any “clunk” or a “notch” feeling in the steering.
+This indicates worn steering head bearings.
+Bad bearings cause wobble at higher speeds, making the bike dangerous.
+Fixing this will cost around ₹1,500-3,000.

-THE CLUTCH SLIP TEST.
-During your test ride, get into the highest gear at a relatively low speed (around 40-50 kmph).
+THE CLUTCH SLIP TEST (Power Delivery Check) On your test ride, get into the highest gear (5th or 6th, depending on the model) at a relatively low speed.
 Then, open the throttle aggressively.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, your clutch plates are slipping.
 This means they’re worn out and need replacement.
-Ignoring this will lead to poor performance and eventually a complete loss of drive.
-Expect a repair bill of ₹1,500-₹3,200.
+Expect a cost of ₹1,500-2,800.

 Common Scams to Watch For (India 2026)

-Chassis or Engine Number Tampering.
-Scammers might grind off or re-stamp chassis or engine numbers to hide a stolen identity or accident history.
-Inspect these areas closely for any signs of grinding, re-painting that covers numbers, or misaligned/different fonts.
-This is a clear indicator of fraud.
+Chassis or Engine Number Tamper: Scammers might grind off or re-stamp chassis or engine numbers to hide a stolen bike’s identity.
+Carefully inspect these numbers for any signs of grinding, welding, or inconsistent stamping under the paint.
+Look for paint mismatches around the number plates.

-Engine Swap.
-A bike with a blown engine might have a used engine from another bike swapped in.
-Always ensure the engine number on the bike matches the one on the RC.
-Look for mismatched paint or signs of heavy work around the engine mounts, indicating it’s not the original unit.
+Engine Swap: A blown engine might be replaced with a used one from another bike.
+Always ensure the engine number on the engine block matches the one on the RC book.
+Look for mismatched paint on the engine block or unusual wiring, suggesting a non-factory swap.

 Seller’s Guide — How to Maximize Your TVS Apache RTR 160 Resale

-- Gather all documents.
-Have the original RC book, valid insurance papers, PUC certificate, and any service records or original purchase invoice ready.
-A complete document set adds significant trust and can boost value by ₹4,000-₹7,000.
+Gather all documents.
+This is crucial.
+Have your original RC book, valid insurance papers, PUC certificate, and any service records or original purchase invoice ready.
+A complete paper trail builds buyer confidence and proves legitimate ownership, potentially adding ₹3,000-5,000 to your sale price.

 Final Verdict — Should You Buy or Sell in 2026?